 Dolakha Bhimsen

 In the upper piece of Dolakha Township lies the sanctuary of Bhimeshwar, prominently known as Dolakha Bhimsen.
 The general population of Dolakha views Bhimeshwar as their preeminent Lord.
-The roofless sanctuary houses a Shiva Linga, underneath which is a sacred lake.
-Fairs are held at this sanctuary on such events as Bala Chaturdashi, Ram Navami, Chaitra-Ashtami, and Bhima Ekadashi.
+The roofless sanctuary houses a Shiva Linga, a sacred object.
+Fairs are held at this sanctuary for events such as Bala Chaturdashi, Ram Navami, Chaitra-Ashtami, and Bhima Ekadashi.
 Amid the Dashain celebration, goats are relinquished here.
 Roughly 200 meters from the Bhimeshwar sanctuary is the sanctuary of Tripurasundari, where fans amass amid the celebrations of Chaitrastami and Dashain.
-Just the minister of this sanctuary is permitted a look at the picture revered inside.
+Only the minister of this sanctuary is permitted to look at the picture revered inside.

 Devghat